sathisboresamy/Cloud-Assessment-Demo/README.md

 -  Allow 443 port, Source & Destinatin ANY in Network security group created as part of the use case-1.
 This will ensure to access the web site using secure http(s)port 443 from internet.

--  Azure Automation Account & PowerShell script to check compliance on the VM disk encryption , network security group allowed only http(s) , IIS logs redirected to Log analytics work space,Storage account versioning & logging
+-  Azure Automation Account & PowerShell script to check compliance on the VM disk encryption , network security group allowed only http(s) , IIS logs redirected to Log analytics work space,Storage account versioning & logging.